General RulesPage address: https://www.mnsu.edu/vehicles/policies/general.html

 - Return state vehicles trash free.
 The following customer will appreciate your efforts.

 - Pick up and return state vehicles at the designated times requested.
-Improper usage of a state vehicle conflicts with the following customers schedule and will initiate an additional charge to the department.
+Improper usage of a state vehicle conflicts with the following customers schedule and will initiate an additional charge to your department.

 - Accidents happen.
-Report all accidents, scrapes, bumps, etc., immediately upon return.
-Our automotive mechanics will follow through the appropriate procedure for automotive repairs.
+If accident damage is substantial with concerns of safe drivability of vehicle or a second party is involved call the local police department, or 911 for assistance.
+MSU Security, 389-2111, should be notified also.
+If an accident happens on MSU property call MSU Security at 389-2111 first, they will notify the Mankato Police if necessary.
+Report all minor accidents, scrapes, bumps, etc., immediately upon return of your trip with the state vehicle.
+Our automotive mechanics and contracted body repair vendor will follow through the appropriate procedure for automotive repairs.
 State of Minnesota collision insurance provides sufficient coverage for such repairs.
-If accident damage is substantial with concerns of safe drivability of vehicle or a second party is involved call the local police department, or 911 for assistance.
-If an accident happens on MSU property call MSU Security at 389-2111 first, they will notify Mankato Police if necessary.
-An accident procedures manual is stored in each state vehicle's glove compartment.
+A vehicle procedures manual is stored in each state vehicle's glove compartment which assists with accident protocol.

-- Minnesota State Mankato state owned vehicles are for University faculty, staff and students only on university business.
+- Minnesota State University, Mankato state owned vehicles are for University faculty, staff and students on university business.
 Transporting of other personnel, such as friends, or family members is prohibited within state vehicles.

 - Installation or usage of radar-detection device in a state vehicle is prohibited.

-- Modifications of a state vehicle is prohibited.
+- Modifications to a state vehicle is prohibited.
 This includes bike racks, luggage racks, ski racks, etc.

 - State vehicles are not allowed to attach or tow personal trailers or equipment.